 Make sure to roll out the red carpet for your big spenders.
 Although allocating a good portion of your marketing budget to new customer acquisition is crucial, you can hit your most essential ecommerce KPIs by treating your top clients like royalty.

 Make no mistake, customers with high average orders are your most valuable marketing segment.
-Once you filter your customers by revenue and identify the top spenders, keep them engaged with early access to new products, dedicated shopper support, special bundles, shipping deals, or push notifications with easy reorder options included.
+Once you filter your customers by revenue and identify the top spenders, keep them engaged with early access to new products, dedicated shopper support, special bundles, shipping deals, or push notifications with easy reorder options.

 7. Coupon Lovers and Thrifty Shoppers

 Some shoppers will only hit the buy button if they have a coupon or discount code handy.
-Once you segment shoppers who used a coupon to make a purchase in your customer database, you can entice them with several strategies.
+Once you segment visitors who used a coupon to make a purchase in your CDP, you can entice them with several strategies.

-Send exclusive, time-sensitive coupon codes to subscribers to turn them into loyal, repeat customers.
-You can create custom offers based on their purchase history, so the discounts are specific to each shopper’s interests.
-You can also get them to help promote your brand by offering discounts for referrals to encourage your shoppers to bring new customers through your funnel.
+Send exclusive, time-sensitive coupon codes to subscribers and turn them into loyal, repeat customers.
+Create custom offers based on their purchase history, so the discounts are specific to each shopper’s interests.
+You can also get them to help promote your brand by offering discounts for referrals to encourage your visitors to bring new customers through your funnel.
 Also, make sure to target your thrifty shoppers for seasonal or holiday promotions.

 8. Newsletter Subscribers

-Include special offers based on specific segments, such as a free gift if they make a purchase.
-As you segment your audience further based on a rule-based criterion, you can deliver dynamic content that is highly specific to each shopper to increase conversions.
+Enhance your marketing strategy by including tailored special offers based on specific segments of your audience.
+For instance, you can offer a free gift as an incentive for making a purchase.
+By further segmenting your audience based on rule-based criteria, you can deliver dynamic and highly relevant content to each individual shopper and increase conversions.

 9. Loyal Shoppers